 We may have drifted slightly off-course and towards Geelong, but especially if you live on the west side of Melbourne, Geelong’s going to be just as close as making a trip the whole way around the bay.
 Although we’re here to make a case that if you are on the East side of the bay you occasionally skip out on Mornington and come to the other side.

 Barwon River at Barwon Heads is a great spot for SUP, especially those last few kilometres before reaching the beach.
 The water is calm and you can watch the banks of the river as you slowly mosey down.
 It’s the kind of place that you would like to visit once in a while.
+If you are just learning how to paddle board, it's also a great place to start your very first SUP trip.

 4. Eastern Beach